 Application to the Higher Education programmes at Brockenhurst College is by Direct Entry using the online form and communication with the relevant Early Childhood and Health Department.
 In some circumstances, a student may have accumulated credits elsewhere that could be accredited as prior learning.
 In this case the process of transferring will be considered in line with College and University of Chichester’s admissions policy which can be accessed here.

 Transfer to Alternative Programmes

-As an academic partner with the University of Chichester, the arrangements that the College adheres to for a student in certain circumstances and being allowed to transfer from the programme for which he or she first registered to another programme, will prompt a meeting with the Head of Curriculum to discuss in the first instance.
-Please also refer to the University of Chichester Academic Regulations - Section 1: 4B: Transfer to Alternative Programmes https://www.chi.ac.uk/about-us/policies-and-statements/academic-quality-and-standards
+As an academic partner of the University of Chichester, the arrangements that the College adheres to for a student, in certain circumstances being allowed to transfer from the programme for which they first registered, will prompt a meeting with the Head of Curriculum, Lisa Bell, to discuss in the first instance.
+Please also refer to the University of Chichester’s ‘Transferring Out’ process which can be accessed here and scrolling down to Student Transfer Arrangements, as well as the University of Chichester’s Academic Regulations - Section 1: 4B Transfer to Alternative Programmes: https://www.chi.ac.uk/about-us/policies-and-statements/academic-quality-and-standards.

 What can I do with this qualification?

 This Foundation Degree will equip you to explore a range of careers in the Early Years sector.

 It will also enable you to progress onto our BA(HONS) course, enabling you to work in the field of health, education and social work.

 This may lead to roles such as Learning Mentor, Early Years Teacher (EYTS), Primary School Teacher (SCITT,) Special Educational Needs (SEND) Teacher, Early Years Lecturer and Early Years Outreach worker.

 In addition, we have a progression agreement with South Coast SCITT (School Centred Initiated Teacher Training) at Bransgore Primary School that is run through the University of Winchester.